Bateyjosue/thegym-playground-notes/Amali Tech/JavaScript/Brush-up/Deep JS Foundation.md

 > Closure close over the variables not the value mean it preserves access to the variable.

 #### Module Pattern
-- modules [[encapsulate]] data and behavior together. the state (data) of a module is helb by its methods via closure.
+- modules [[encapsulate]] data and behavior together. the state (data) of a module is held by its methods via closure.
 ```js
 var workshp = (function Module(techer){
 	var publicAPI = {ask, }